Gizmo's Freeware is Recruiting

 - Microsoft Word - The Navigation Pane: A new, easier way to work

-- The Basics of Using Find and Replace in a Microsoft Word Document
+- The Basics of Using Find and Replace in a Microsoft Word Document [no longer available]

 - How to compare two documents in Microsoft Word